politicamente/fb_ssrc_chile/01_merge_facebook_data.md

 1.  `df_crowdtangle`: facebook data from crowdtangle API
 2.  `politicamente`: three datasets with post, coding of these posts and candidate data
-3.  `df_condor_urls`: shared urls by candidates from the condor dataset
+3.  `df_condor_urls`: vshared urls by candidates from the condor dataset

 <!-- end list -->